Skip to main content

 KSP Setup

-Please follow KSP setup as described in official documentation: KSP with Kotlin Multiplatform
+Please follow the KSP setup as described in the official documentation: KSP with Kotlin Multiplatform

-You can also check the Hello Koin KMP project with basic setup for Koin Annotations.
+You can also check the Hello Koin KMP project with a basic setup for Koin Annotations.

 Add the KSP Plugin